uber/react-vis/README.md

 ![demo](docs/assets/react-vis.gif?raw=true)

-# ❌❌ This library is deprecated.
-Please see `DEPRECATED.md`. ❌❌
+> **_NOTE:_** This repository is now under new management.
+Please reach out to the new administrators if you have any questions.

 ## Overview